Connect with others who understand.

 • Quit smoking.

-• Protect your skin with sunscreen.
+• Protect your skin with high-factor sunscreen.

 The best ways to improve your life expectancy with myasthenia gravis are to stick to healthy habits and keep your MG well-controlled.